 I know you can’t see past August 31st, but you need to register for your review course.
-We suggest our September 15-20, course which is primarily designed for those taking their oral exam.
-If you discover later that you have a December or January exam, we’ll let you switch over to our November 17-22 course.
+We suggest our September 14-19, course which is primarily designed for those taking their oral exam.
+If you discover later that you have a December or January exam, we’ll let you switch over to our November 16-21 course.
 We’re not just a review course, but a BOARD review course, providing an exam focused review.
-Ideally, complement the content covered at the review course with an Oral Exam Workshop, devoted to defending your case list.
+Ideally, complement the content covered at the review course with an Oral Exam Workshop, devoted to defending your case list and tackling the structured cases portion of your exam.
 However, don’t worry about studying at all this month.
 Your priority is to finish that case list.
-“Git R Done!”
+"Git R Done!"

 Check your list and check it twice.
 Don’t trust the computer on calculating the final numbers on your summary sheet.
 Hand tally to make sure it’s correct.
 Remember, for Obstetrics & Gynecology you need a minimum of 15 applied cases and exactly 30 total cases in Office Practice.
 For all three sections, you cannot apply more than two per category.

-The application & examination fee of $3275 for the fall exam is due by June 22nd (or by June 29th if you want to pay a late fee).
-The early bird did get the worm, as AOBOG may still be imposing a cap of 50 candidates for the September exam.
+The application & examination fee of $3275 for the fall exam is due by August 2nd (or by Aug.
+9th if you want to pay a late fee).
+The early bird did get the worm, as AOBOG imposes a limit on the number that can sit for the November exam.
 It’s a first-come-first-served basis so don’t dilly-dally.
-Applications for the Spring 2021 exam are available September 1st.
+Applications for the Spring 2022 exam are typically available September 1st.

 After many years, AOBOG changed the traditional ten core topics in 2015, but also the exam administration.
 Some of the core topics now are very broad so it’s critical to conduct a thorough review.
-Our Home study Packages are a great way to assure that you’ve covered all your bases.
+Our September 15-19 Review course or our Home study Packages are a great way to assure that you’ve covered all your bases.
 You can also test drive the exam with our Oral Exam Webinar archives.

-For those of you planning for the Spring, 2021 exam, I hope it’s obvious that it is not to your advantage to procrastinate.
-Come out running by starting your review with either our September 16-20 or November 17-22 Review Course.
-Our Oral Exam Webinar Archives, which was designed by a DO for DOs, reviews high yield exam topics in great detail.
+For those of you planning for the Spring 2022 exam, I hope it’s obvious that it is not to your advantage to procrastinate.
+Come out running by starting your review with either our September 15-19 or November 17-21 Review Course.
+Our 2019 Oral Exam Webinar archives contains 12 1-hr sessions and was designed by a DO for DOs, reviews high yield exam topics in great detail.

 You can do it, we can help.